Lokathor/lokathor.github.io/prng/README.md

 If you go and read the full [PCG paper][pcg-paper] you'll see that there isn't just one permutation function provided.
 Instead, there's several suggested permutation building blocks that you can mix together.

-All the building blocks have fancy initials for short because you're expected to combine more than one of them together.
+All the building blocks have fancy initials for short because you're expected to combine more than one of them together and be able to name that combination.

 * **Random Shift (RS):** We use the top bits (the best) to determine how much to shift the next (still mostly good) bit by, then keep those.
 * **Random Rotation (RR):** Similar to the shift, but we use a randomized rotation instead of a shift.